Prosecutor: ‘Satanist’ soldier sought government’s overthrow

 TOPEKA, Kan.
-(AP) — A Kansas prosecutor alleged in federal court Thursday that an Army infantry soldier charged with distributing information about building bombs is a Satanist who plotted to overthrow the U.S. government.
-While the attorney for Jarrett William Smith, who trained at Fort Benning, said he’s only an internet troll who was caught “spouting off” online.
+(AP) — A prosecutor alleged in federal court Thursday that an Army infantry soldier charged with distributing information about building bombs is a Satanist who plotted to overthrow the U.S. government, while his attorney said he’s only an internet troll caught “spouting off” online.

 Smith pleaded not guilty Thursday to two charges in a grand jury indictment of distributing explosives information and a third charge of making a threatening interstate communication.
 U.S. Magistrate Judge Angel Mitchell ordered him detained until his trial.
 The threat against the activist, listed in the indictment only as “D.H.”, was transmitted from Kansas to Michigan, although it wasn’t clear where the house is located.